 Sleep Apnea Devices:

-Maple Park Dental Care of Naperville uses two main brands for sleep apnea appliances for our patients.
+Maple Park Dental Care uses two main brands for sleep apnea appliances for our patients.
 The aveoTSD and EMA sleep apnea appliance.

 The EMA custom sleep appliances are non-invasive, removable and adjustable treatment options for obstuctive sleep apnea (OSA).
 This device works by advancing the mandible and opening the bite to allow for less restricted airflow while sleeping.